dhlorenz/CS236319/Material/Tutorials/sml/introduction.md

 <!--vert-->

-Using named values in expressions
+using named values in expressions

 ```sml
 val minutes = 60;